ATAP9000/BCV-WSCRAP-API/README.md

 # BCV-WSCRAP-API

-A Little WebScrapper that gets values from BCV.ORG
+A Little WebScrapper that gets values from BCV.ORG a

 TODO LIST:
 - [X] Refactor code into smaller and readable pieces in controller